Schopfheim

 Sights

-The church’s history dates back to the 7th century.
-It began as a small, rectangular, Merovingian-era stone church with Alemannic stone tombs in its floor; these were discovered during excavations in 1921-22 by the Lörrach district building authority under commissioner Siebold.
-The church is thus even older than the first documented mention of the town of Schopfheim from the year 807 AD.
+The beginnings of the church date back to the 7th century.
+It was a small Merovingian-period rectangular stone church with Alemannic stone cist graves in the church floor.
+These were discovered during excavations in 1921/22 by the Lörrach district building authority under Baurat Siebold.
+This means that the church is older than the first documented mention of Schopfheim in 807 AD.

-In the 10th/11th century, it became a late Carolingian / early Romanesque aisleless church with an apse.
-A mighty choir tower was built in 1240 in place of the apse; this tower is presumed to have formed part of the town’s fortifications.
-Frescoes, which are partially exposed, were painted there in 1300.
-Since 1482, the church has featured a late Gothic nave with a reticulated vault.
+In the 10th/11th century, it was transformed into a late Carolingian/early Romanesque hall church with an apse.
+This was followed around 1240 by a mighty choir tower, which was built in place of the apse.
+This tower was probably part of the town's fortifications.
+A short time later, in 1300, frescoes were painted in the choir, some of which have been uncovered.
+Since 1482, the church has had a late Gothic nave with net vaults.

 We use cookies to provide you with the best possible browsing experience.
 Please note that when you accept only essential cookies, some of the website features may be unavailable or limited.
 You can find more information in our Privacy policy.